-Sunday started with a 5:50am wake-up call from the tour company to make sure I was coming and would be on time.
-The meeting was close by at 6:50.
+Sunday started with a 5:50 am wake-up call from the tour company to make sure I was coming and would be on time.
+The meeting place was close by.
 19 of us from all over the world drove in a bus, on the route I had tried to navigate the day before.
 Early in the morning it looked much more doable although some sections are very narrow and scary.
 We’ll ride in a group and it will be ok.
 At least the pavement quality looked really good.

-The next day I decided to hike instead of bike, and took a taxi around 9:30 up to the TeleferiQo where Grace and I had been a week earlier.
+The next day I decided to hike instead of bike, and took a taxi around 9:30 up to the TeleferiQo where I had been a week earlier.
 The difference was that there were no clouds in the sky!
-A couple of people said it was the best day in 5 months – clouds are very much the norm in Quito.
-The view riding up to 3950m in the gondola was just awesome.
-Not only Cotopaxi but the other snow-covered volcanoes were visible, even Chimborazo, 6263m.
+A couple of people said it was the best day in five months – clouds are very much the norm in Quito.
+The view riding up to 3,950m in the gondola was just awesome.
+Not only Cotopaxi but the other snow-covered volcanoes were visible, even Chimborazo, 6,263m.

-My goal was the summit of Rucu Pichincha, 4696m / 15,100′.
+My goal was the summit of Rucu Pichincha, 4,696m / 15,100′.
 I started hiking at 10:30.
-The signs say it’s 4 hours to the top but that’s conservative.
-It’s 5km each way, climbing a bit over 700m.
-I felt strong and went fast until 4500m, then the altitude got me and I slowed down for the last part.
+The signs say it’s four hours to the top but that’s conservative.
+It’s 5 km each way, climbing a bit over 700m.
+I felt strong and went fast until 4,500m, then the altitude got me and I slowed down for the last part.
 It’s steep and climbing up the rocks at the end, but it’s been done so many times that all the loose rocks are gone and it’s quite easy.
 But you have to be careful.
-I finally made it up around 12:30, 2 hours from the TeleferiQo.
+I finally made it up around 12:30, two hours from the TeleferiQo.
 The wind was picking up and some clouds were coming in but the view was still great – this is really an amazing area and this has to be one of the best places to see it from.

 The hike down was much easier but I was still feeling the altitude even at the bottom.
 Maybe I just didn’t eat enough, or?
 Then I realized I didn’t have any Coca candy – maybe that was it.
 I had a snack at the cafe then waited in line about 20 minutes for the gondola and took a taxi back.
-I went out to dinner with 3 of our trip members which was fun.
-By coincidence, two of them had been on the same boat as Grace and me in the Galapagos and had also booked the same cruise to Antarctica as us from Dec 21-Jan 3.
-After all that hiking I went to bed early, around 10pm, and slept a full 8 hours, for the first time in days.
+I went out to dinner with three of our trip members which was fun.
+By coincidence, two of them had been on the same boat as me in the Galapagos and had also booked the same cruise to Antarctica from December 21-January 3.
+After all that hiking I went to bed early, around 10 pm, and slept a full eight hours.

 Photos from Cotopaxi hiking and biking